aws-samples/amazon-sagemaker-r-kernel-access-data-sources/README.md

 Connect to Amazon EMR cluster in private subnet using [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) to create Hive tables in the EMR cluster.

 In order for us to execute code using the R kernel in Amazon SageMaker, create an Amazon SageMaker notebook.
-[Create a lifecycle configuration for the notebook](https://docs.aws.amazon.com/sagemaker/latest/dg/notebook-lifecycle-config.html) containing the set up script for R packages and JDBC drivers for the data sources and attach the lifecycle configuration to the Sagemaker notebook on start to make sure the set up in complete.
+Download the JDBC drivers for the data sources.
+[Create a lifecycle configuration for the notebook](https://docs.aws.amazon.com/sagemaker/latest/dg/notebook-lifecycle-config.html) containing the set up script for R packages, and attach the lifecycle configuration to the Sagemaker notebook on start to make sure the set up in complete.

 Finally we can use the AWS management console to navigate to the SageMaker Notebook to run code using the R kernel in order to access the data from various sources.